-The College maintenance programme was supported during the year by a £1,073k allocation provided by the FE College Capital Energy Efficiency & Reclassification Fund, and £261k provided by the FE Capital Transformation Fund, both from the Department for Education (DfE).
-All campuses will benefit from these funds, with the majority of the work to take place in the 2023-24 and 2024-25 financial years.
+The College continues to utilise the £1,073k allocation provided by the FE College Capital Energy Efficiency & Reclassification Fund, and £261k provided by the FE Capital Transformation Fund, both from the Department for Education (DfE).
+This funding was received in 2022-23, with the biggest projects including the Solar PV Installation on the Baltic Campus Car Park and the replacement of LED at the Stadium campus, works on these projects span the 2023-24 and 2024-25 financial years.